apache/sqoop/docs/src/site/sphinx/dev/DevEnv.rst

 Eclipse Setup
 =============

-Steps for downloading source code is given in `Building Sqoop2 <BuildingSqoop2.html>`_
+Steps for downloading source code are given in :doc:`/dev/BuildingSqoop2`.

 Sqoop 2 project has multiple modules where one module is depend on another module for e.g. sqoop 2 client module has sqoop 2 common module dependency.
 Follow below step for creating eclipse's project and classpath for each module.